Esports Nations Cup: Format

-According to the organisers, the ENC will feature national teams from North America, South America, Europe, the MENA region, Africa, Asia and Southeast Asia & Oceania.
-Qualification is planned to use a multi-layered pathway combining global rankings, regional qualifiers, wildcards and solidarity placements.
-The EWCF says it will work with national stakeholders to set team structures, and that players will receive guaranteed prize money with equal placement rewards across games.
-The event will run biennially, debuting in Riyadh in November 2026 before moving to a rotating host model.
-The inaugural edition is being co-developed with Electronic Arts, Krafton, Tencent and Ubisoft.
+The Esports Nations Cup features national teams from seven defined regions — North America, South America, Europe, the MENA region, Africa, Asia and Southeast Asia & Oceania.
+These nations are represented by partner organizations or individuals, which can include but are not limited to national esports and traditional sports organizations, individual esports clubs, non-governmental organizations and agencies.
+Qualification uses a multi-layered pathway combining global rankings, regional qualifiers, wildcards and solidarity placements, with 50% of each tournament having automatic qualifiers and rosters for each title required to not have a supermajority of players from a single club.
+One regional wildcard slot is given for most titles to allow the entry of the best team from a specific region (the Gulf Cooperation Council (GCC) in the case of the postponed 2026 edition) that didn't qualify to the event.
+Players receive guaranteed prize money with equal placement rewards across games, with the winners receiving $50,000 per player per title.
+The event will run biennially, debuting in Riyadh in November 2027 before moving to a rotating host model.
+The inaugural edition is being co-developed with Electronic Arts, Krafton, Moonton, SNK, Tencent and Ubisoft, alongside the online chess platform Chess.com.